-- 1. The reasons children with SEND are more vulnerable to abuse are summarised below: - Many children with disabilities are at an increased likelihood of being socially isolated with fewer contacts outside their families than children without disabilities. - Their dependency on parents and carers for practical assistance in daily living, including intimate personal care increases their risk of exposure to abusive behaviour. - They have an impaired capacity to resist or avoid abuse. - They may have hearing, speech, language and communication needs which may make it difficult to tell others what is happening. - Children who have mobility problems have a decreased ability to remove themselves from abuse (and bullying) situations.
+- The reasons children with SEND are more vulnerable to abuse are summarised below: - Many children with disabilities are at an increased likelihood of being socially isolated with fewer contacts outside their families than children without disabilities. - Their dependency on parents and carers for practical assistance in daily living, including intimate personal care increases their risk of exposure to abusive behaviour. - They have an impaired capacity to resist or avoid abuse. - They may have hearing, speech, language and communication needs which may make it difficult to tell others what is happening. - Children who have mobility problems have a decreased ability to remove themselves from abuse (and bullying) situations.
 They can't just move away. - They often do not have access to someone they can trust to disclose that they have been abused. - They are especially vulnerable to bullying and intimidation. - Looked after children with disabilities are not only vulnerable to the same factors that exist for all children living away from home but are particularly susceptible to possible abuse because of their additional dependency on residential and hospital staff for day to day physical needs. - 2.
 Where there are safeguarding concerns about a child with SEND, there is a need for greater awareness of the possible indicators of abuse and/or neglect as the situation is often more complex.
 It is crucial that the disability is not allowed to mask indicators or deter the need for an appropriate investigation of child protection concerns. - 3.
 The following are indicators of possible abuse or neglect; in addition to those indicators of abuse in all children: - A bruise in a site that might not be of concern on another child, e.g. a bruise on the shin might be a concern on a non-mobile child. - Not getting enough help with or time for feeding leading to malnourishment; e.g. if insufficient time is given for a child with restricted arm and hand movement to have an adequate lunch, the child could experience hunger or dehydration.
-The impact of such an experience is repeated over a number of days could be considerable. - · Poor toileting arrangements. - Lack of stimulation. - Unjustified and/or excessive use of restraint rather than adopting the approach of 'no more force or physical contact than is needed'. - Rough handling, extreme behaviour modification e.g. deprivation of liquid, medication, food or clothing, over feeding / over medication. - Unwillingness to try to learn a child's means of communication. - Ill-fitting equipment e.g. callipers, sleep boards, inappropriate splinting, misappropriation of a child's finances. - Invasive procedures which are unnecessary or are carried out against the child's will. - Poor maintenance of/or deactivating equipment; e.g. removing batteries out of an electric wheelchair to restrict liberty solely for the convenience of others. - 4.
-Professionals may be reluctant to act on concerns because of a number of factors that include: - Over identifying with the child's parents/carers and being reluctant to accept that abuse or neglect is taking or has taken place, or seeing it as being attributable to the stress and difficulties of caring for a child with SEND. - A lack of knowledge about the impact of disability on the child. - A lack of knowledge about the child, e.g. not knowing the child's usual behaviour.
+The impact of such an experience if repeated over a number of days could be considerable. - Poor toileting arrangements. - Lack of stimulation. - Unjustified and/or excessive use of restraint rather than adopting the approach of 'no more force or physical contact than is needed'. - Rough handling, extreme behaviour modification e.g. deprivation of liquid, medication, food or clothing, over feeding / over medication. - Unwillingness to try to learn a child's means of communication. - Ill-fitting equipment e.g. callipers, sleep boards, inappropriate splinting, misappropriation of a child's finances. - Invasive procedures which are unnecessary or are carried out against the child's will. - Poor maintenance of/or deactivating equipment; e.g. removing batteries out of an electric wheelchair to restrict liberty solely for the convenience of others. - 4.
+Professionals may be reluctant to act on concerns because of a number of factors that include: - Over identifying with the child's parents/carers and being reluctant to accept that abuse or neglect is taking or has taken place, or seeing it as being attributable to the stress and difficulties of caring for a child with SEND. - A lack of knowledge about the impact of disability on the child. - A lack of knowledge about the child, e.g. not knowing the child's usual behaviour. - Not being able to understand the child's method of communication. - Confusing behaviours that may indicate the child is being abused with other behaviours associated with the child's disability/condition.